I was recently asked by a reader what the average applicant success rate is at each round in the case interview process.

 But if someone had an MBA from any other school, the screening would be a lot more strict.

-For non PhD candidates, the second most scrutinized item on the resume was usually some kind of numercial score – SAT, GRE, GMAT, LSAT, MCAT.
+The second most scrutinized item on the resume was usually some kind of numercial score – SAT, GRE, GMAT, LSAT, MCAT.
 Basically we were looking for people who were exceptionally smart especially in math and sciences.

 Its not so much that consultant is that math driven (all the math I did while I was there was really adding, subtracting, multiple, and dividing… okay and a bunch of percentages), but the very structured, systematic, hyper logical, scientific method type thinking process that people with strong math scores tend to have, tend to handle that part of the job rather well.